SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 You have advantage when dodging melee attacks from creatures you've hit this turn

 <ins>Two-Weapon Fighting</ins>
-When you miss an attack with your main hand, you can make a free attack with your off-hand.
+When you roll above 20 with your main weapon, you can also make attack with your off-hand.
 </details>

 <details markdown="1">